The Negro Motorist Green Book: Role of the Green Book

 The Green Book's motto, displayed on the front cover, urged black travelers to "Carry your Green Book with you – You may need it".
 The 1949 edition included a quote from Mark Twain: "Travel is fatal to prejudice", inverting Twain's original meaning; as Cotten Seiler puts it, "here it was the visited, rather than the visitors, who would find themselves enriched by the encounter".
 Green commented in 1940 that the Green Book had given black Americans "something authentic to travel by and to make traveling better for the Negro".

 Its principal goal was to provide accurate information on black-friendly accommodations to answer the constant question that faced black drivers: "Where will you spend the night?"
 The guide also helped recirculate the money spent by tourists within the black community.

-As well as essential information on lodgings, service stations and garages, it provided details of leisure facilities open to African Americans, including beauty salons, restaurants, nightclubs and country clubs.
-The listings focused on four main categories – hotels, motels, tourist homes (private residences, usually owned by African Americans, which provided accommodation to travelers), and restaurants.
+As well as essential information on lodgings, service stations, and garages, it provided details of leisure facilities open to African Americans, including beauty salons, restaurants, nightclubs, and country clubs.
+The listings focused on four main categories—hotels, motels, tourist homes (private residences, usually owned by African Americans, which provided accommodation to travelers), and restaurants.
 They were arranged by state and subdivided by city, giving the name and address of each business.
 For an extra payment, businesses could have their listing displayed in bold type or have a star next to it to denote that they were "recommended".

+The Green Book empowered Black women, both as entrepreneurs and travelers, and facilitated their mobility and economic independence during segregation.
+The Green Book listed numerous women-owned businesses, such as beauty salons and tourist homes, providing safe spaces and economic opportunities for Black women.
+The Black hair care industry was transformed by women like Annie M. Turnbo Malone and Madam C. J. Walker, who trained hundreds of women to operate their own companies, many of which were included in the Green Book.

-Many such establishments were run by and for African Americans and in some cases were named after prominent figures in African American history.
+Many such establishments were run by and for African Americans and, in some cases, were named after prominent figures in African American history.
 In North Carolina, such black-owned businesses included the Carver, Lincoln, and Booker T. Washington hotels, the Friendly City beauty parlor, the Black Beauty Tea Room, the New Progressive tailor shop, the Big Buster tavern, and the Blue Duck Inn.
-Each edition also included feature articles on travel and destinations, and included a listing of black resorts such as Idlewild, Michigan; Oak Bluffs, Massachusetts; and Belmar, New Jersey.
+Each edition also included feature articles on travel and destinations and included a listing of black resorts such as Idlewild, Michigan; Oak Bluffs, Massachusetts; and Belmar, New Jersey.
 The state of New Mexico was particularly recommended as a place where most motels would welcome "guests on the basis of 'cash rather than color'".